NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 Placement
 ---------

 Cascade is what is known as a "hidden signer".
-A hidden signer takes local zones or zones received from an upstream primary nameserver, signs those zones and makes the signed results available to downstream *secondary* nameservers.
+It is meant to run as a dedicated server with restricted access that takes local zones or zones received from an upstream primary nameserver, signs those zones and makes the results available to downstream, Internet facing *secondary* nameservers.
-In a hidden signer setup, the secondary nameservers are Internet facing, Cascade as the hidden signer is not.

 ..
 Warning:: Cascade must *not* be run as an Internet facing service as it is designed to answer a limited subset of the DNS protocol that a full